Compyx/hvsclib/README.md

 }
 ```

-In the example above `*lenghts'` is used to store a pointer to a list of `long int`s, each one a song length in seconds, while the return value of `hvsc_sldb_get_lengths()` is the number of elements in the list.
-When the function returns < 0, no song length info on the SID file was found (most likely the SID filename was incorrect).
+In the example above `*lengths'` is used to store a pointer to a list of `long int`s, each one a song length in seconds, while the return value of `hvsc_sldb_get_lengths()` is the number of elements in the list.
+When the function returns < 0, no song length info on the SID file was found (most likely the SID filename was incorrect, but theoretically, a call to malloc(3) could have failed, check `hvsc_errno` to be sure).